 We anticipate that our general and administrative expenses will increase as a result of increased personnel costs, including stock-based compensation, expanded infrastructure and higher consulting, legal and accounting services associated with maintaining compliance with stock exchange listing and SEC requirements, investor relations costs and director and officer insurance premiums associated with being a public company.

 Interest Expense

-Interest expense consists primarily of interest expense related to our convertible notes, including accretion of debt discount and debt issuance costs.
+Interest expense consists primarily of interest expense related to a capital lease.